jstabitunlikely/cv/README.md

 ## [Arm CoreLink SMMU](https://www.arm.com/products/silicon-ip-system/system-controllers/mmu), Unit Verification Lead

 - Feb 2022 -\n Sep 2024
-- Planned the dynamic verification strategy, working around heavy constraints and technical debt from multiple legacy projects.
+- Planned the dynamic verification strategy, working around strict constraints and considerable technical debt from multiple legacy projects.
 - Implemented a UVM environment from scratch and redesigned legacy reference models.
 - Coordinated the migration of hundreds of legacy test cases and coverage models by mostly junior engineers.
 - Contributed to working out the technical aspects of restructuring a team of 60+ engineers for component-based development.